 That’s why we’re digging into the topic of picking the right rating scales in your support feedback surveys.
 With options ranging from giving a thumbs up to choosing between an endless number of score points, you need to figure out which system works best for your company.

-9 out of 10 companies focus on the KPIs that reflect customers' opinions, while only a few track their team’s performance against their own internal quality standards.
-We believe in the harmony of these perspectives, which is why we built the conversation review tool Klaus to counterbalance the situation.
+9 out of 10 companies focus on the KPIs that reflect customers’ opinions, while only a few track their team’s performance against their own internal quality standards.
+We believe in the harmony of these perspectives, which is why we built the quality management platform Klaus to counterbalance the situation.

 Binary assessments allow people to give only negative or positive ratings.
 There are no in-betweens, the answer can be either yes or no, approve or disapprove, agree or disagree.

 Though you can add an option to leave questions unanswered, this additional choice cannot affect the total ticket score calculation.
 The results of this metric reflect the ratio between positive and negative ratings only.

 Pros: Results are easily comparable, as reviewers cannot interpret the evaluation range differently.
 If you look at customer interactions, agents’ responses can either be correct or incorrect in each category.

 Many teams love the possibility to skip some rating categories without skewing the review results (compare this to the 3-point scale below) while keeping assessments quick and simple.

 Cons: Some reviewers might feel that they’re missing a way to rate conversations that were correct but not perfect.
 If you’re looking for more nuanced scoring systems, see if 5-, 7-, or 10-point scales would suit you better.